Alternate title: The Truth about Crafts and Blogs, and how to get creativity back.

 - Walk around a craft store and check out their different displays and examples.

-- Walk away all together.
+- Walk away altogether.
 Honestly, sometimes none of these strategies are going to work 🙂 Go for a hike, play a board game with your kids, spend time with your significant other or another friend.